 - It has a cellular receiver when your WiFi goes down.

 - It has a speaker to alert you of the enter and exit delays, but the voice isn’t as helpful as SimpliSafe’s.

-- One thing holding Ring’s system back is the keypad.
+- The keypad is holding the system back.
 It gets the job done, but there are issues:

 - It feels like a toy.

 - The keys are backlit, but not until you touch them.